The WSC Try Crewing Sailing Course is open to all adults interested in experiencing sailing.

 We are very fortunate to sail in an area of exceptional beauty, with ever-changing weather and challenging sea conditions.
 It is hoped that this course will give the participants a taste of what it is like to experience the exhilaration of sailing.

-The course starts on Friday May 6th at 18.30 at the clubhouse in the harbour.
-It will run for 4 weeks weather permitting.
+The course starts on Saturday June 24th at 13.30 at the clubhouse in the harbour.
+It will run each Saturday at the same time for 4 weeks weather permitting.
 There will be a short instructional talk at the beginning of each session, then sailing and finally a wrap-up over a warm cup of tea afterwards, or something stronger.

-Participants do need to have waterproof gear and a lifejacket – but this will be outlined on the first evening.
-Other than that, all it takes is a willingness to try something new.
+Participants do need to have waterproof gear and a buoyancy aid if possible (otherwise one can be arranged in advance) – but this will be outlined on the first evening.
+Other than that, all is takes is a willingness to try something new.

 The structure of the course